fpons/DataSafe/about-the-workshop/content.md

 To complete this lab, you need to have the following:
 * Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
 * A compartment enabled with permission to create and use resources
-* Demo data files employees.csv and emp_extended.csv

 ## Agenda

 Specify the labs (and a longer explanation of the labs) here.
 Example:

-- **Lab 0 :** Setup the Lab Environment

-This lab introduces the student lab environment and contains the steps to setup the student desktop for connecting to the lab virtual machine.

-- **Lab 1 :** First lab title
+- **Lab 1 :** Provision an ATP-S instance and import data

-This section describes the content of the lab.
-You can explain a bit what it will do and what to end-goal is.
+In this lab, you will provision an Automous Database instance and import demo data, inlcuding sensitive data (e.g. credit card numbers)

-- **Lab 2 :** Second lab title
+- **Lab 2 :** Register ATP-S instance to Data Safe

-This section describes the content of the lab.
-You can explain a bit what it will do and what to end-goal is.
+This section will register the database with Data Safe, so that we can use Data Safe to manager security features in our database.

-- **Lab 3 :** Third lab title
+- **Lab 3 :** Provision Audit and Alert Policies

-This section describes the content of the lab.
-You can explain a bit what it will do and what to end-goal is.
+In this lab, we'll explore the database auditing features provided by Data Safe.

-- **Lab 4 :** Fourth lab title
+- **Lab 4 :** Running Security Assessments with Data Safe

-This section describes the content of the lab.
-You can explain a bit what it will do and what to end-goal is.
+This lab will run an initial assessment with Data Safe, similar to the one provided through the Oracle Database Security Assessment Tool.

+- **Lab 5 :** Discover and Mask Sensitive Data

+This section will allow us to discover and anonymize sensitive data in our demo database.

 ## Access the labs ##